Cyril Delevanti

-Harry Cyril Delevanti (23 February 1889 – 13 December 1975) was an English character actor with a long career in American films.
-He was sometimes credited as Syril Delevanti.
+Harry Cyril Delevanti (23 February 1889 – 13 December 1975) was an English character actor with a long career in American films, perhaps best known for his portrayal of Nonno, the grandfather in the 1964 film of Tennessee Williams' The Night of the Iguana.
+He was sometimes credited as Cyril Delavanti or Syril Delevanti.

 Early years

-Delevanti was born in London to the Anglo-Italian music professor, Edward Prospero Richard Delevanti and his wife, Mary Elizabeth (née Rowbotham).
+Delevanti was born on 23 February 1889 in London, to Anglo-Italian music professor Edward Prospero Richard Delevanti and his wife Mary Elizabeth (née Rowbotham).